kapsitis/rbs-datastructures/assignments/assignment09/assignment09.rst

 Let :math:`G(V,E)` be an *undirected* graph.
 Let :math:`w:E\rightarrow{}\mathbf{Z}` be a function assigning integer weights to all the graph's edges and let :math:`r` be the root vertex that will start to grow the minimum spanning tree (MST).
-Every vertex :math:`v \in V` stores :math:`v.key` -- the sorting key for a prioirty queue of all vertices.
+Every vertex :math:`v \in V` stores :math:`v.key` -- the key for a priority queue (initially containing all the vertices).
 A vertex also stores :math:`v.p` --
 its "parent" (the parent vertex in the ultimate MST; it is assigned only once).
 Prim's algorithm to find the minimum spanning tree in :math:`G`